 On This Day September 23

-1875 – Originally named Henry McCarty, Henry Antrim, and later William H. Bonney, Billy the Kid is about 15 years old when he is arrested for the first time after stealing a basket of laundry.
+1875 – Originally named Henry McCarty, Henry Antrim, and later William H. Bonney, Billy the Kid as he was most widely known, is 15 when he is arrested for the first time after stealing a basket of laundry.
 He eventually earns a reputation as an outlaw and fugitive, with a rap sheet that allegedly included 21 murders.

 1952 – Vice presidential candidate Richard Nixon delivers his nationally televised “Checkers Speech.”
 Nixon defends himself against charges of using a private fund for political expenses, and declares he would never give back the dog, Checkers, which was a gift to his daughters.

 1994 – “The Shawshank Redemption,” starring Morgan Freeman and Tim Robbins, opens in theaters.
 Based on a 1982 short story by Stephen King titled “Rita Hayworth and Shawshank Redemption,” the film garners seven Oscar nominations, including Best Picture, but wins none.

 The Shawshank Redemption

 Starring Morgan Freeman, Tim Robbins and Bob Gunton, and directed by Frank Darabont